Ultimate Guide to Backpacking South East Asia

 The Philippines - You can expect most people to speak both Filipino and English.
-The main cultural thing to keep in mind is that Philippinos have a very collectivist mindset.
+The main cultural thing to keep in mind is that Filipinos have a very collectivist mindset.
 People are polite to one another and share with their families.
 Be observant of how this plays into having meals!

-Indonesia (Bali) - Because it is a nation with many islands you'll find tons of variations of the national language, Indonesian.
+Indonesia (Bali) - Because it is a nation with many islands, you'll find tons of variations of the national language, Indonesian.
 For example, Bali has its own unique dialect.
 Like most of the other destinations, don’t touch anyone's head.
 It is also polite to greet strangers with a handshake.

 Laos - The people here speak their official language called Lao and the country is culturally very similar to the other destinations.
 The head should not be touched, fingers shouldn’t be pointed up, and PDA should be avoided.

-Travel Visas required
+Travel Visas for Southeast Asia

-Vietnam - Depending on your nationality and how long you’re planning on staying in Vietnam there are a few options.
+Vietnam - Depending on your nationality and how long you’re planning on staying in Vietnam there are a few visa options for you.
 Some nationalities including most of Europe can enter Vietnam without a visa for a maximum of 15 days.
 If you want to stay longer than 15 days then you need to apply for a visa.
 If you’re not from one of the countries listed on the immigration website then you’ll need to apply for a one month visa at a Vietnamese Consulate nearest to you before you arrive, including paying a fee which costs about $60USD.
 The final option is to apply for a Visa Invitation Letter that allows you to pick up your Visa on Arrival (VOA) at the airport.
 This VOA is for one month costing about $25USD and needs to be paid in USD on arrival.